 Reducing Arthritis Pain

-While there is no cure for arthritis, the following are ways to minimize pain and maximize use of your joint:
+While there is no cure for arthritis, the following are ways to minimize pain and maximize use of your joints:

-- Use anti-inflammatory drugs such as aspirin or ibuprofen to reduce swelling and pain
+- Use anti-inflammatory medications to reduce swelling and pain.

 - Strengthen and improve the range of motion in the joint using weights.